Kevin-Lyle-Ruiz/WebCrawler/README.md

-NOTE: If you want to use your own website for testing purposes, create a .txt file and use the following template:
+NOTE: If you want to use your own website for testing purposes, create a .txt file and input the following template into the .txt file:

-      "https://YourPreferredWebsiteHere" "Number of pages the you want to index"
+      "https://YourPreferredWebsiteHere.com" "Max Pages to Index"

       EX: "https://cnn.com" 5